- Six possible issues you may face on your way to improve data quality

 Data has particular quality characteristics – completeness, validity, uniqueness, consistency, timeliness, and accuracy.
 There are a number of issues related to them.
 Bad DQ results in:

 - Data silos.
 According to McKinsey, multiple data lakes and warehouses with no common data model are one of the top challenges at the enterprise level.
-Even if you have only one warehouse, running an analysis becomes troublesome when your data is scattered across multiple enterprise systems.
+Even if you have only one warehouse, analyzing data becomes troublesome when your data is scattered across multiple enterprise systems.

 - Human errors.
 When customers or employees make typos such as writing “Minesota” instead of “Minnesota” when entering information manually, you get data that doesn’t represent reality.